BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 * Download the ZIP file containing the latest release for my repository.
 Inside the ZIP file is a folder holding my repository.
 Unzip and place this folder anywhere you want on your computer.

 ### Step 3 - Virtual Environment
-* Open the folder containing my repository files
-* Create a command prompt and create a virtual environment with this command:
+* Open the folder containing my repository files.
+Create a command prompt and create a virtual environment with this command:
 ```
 python -m venv .
 ```